joshuagryphon/plastid/docs/source/examples/z_plotting.rst

 Here, as elsewhere, we use the :doc:`/test_dataset`.
 Before starting, we download and unpack it, and also run a few scripts to produce files we'll use below.
-From the terminal:
+From the terminal enter the following:

 .. code-block:: shell